Skip To Content

 Osteoporosis is a disease that often can be prevented.
 If undetected, it can progress for many years without symptoms until a fracture occurs.

 Increased body weight can reduce one’s risk of developing osteoporosis.
 Since excessive weight is common in people with type 2 diabetes, affected people were long believed to be protected against osteoporosis.
 However, although bone density is increased in people with type 2 diabetes, fractures are increased.
 As with type 1 diabetes, this may be due to increased falls because of vision problems and nerve damage.
-Moreover, the sedentary lifestyle common in many people with type 2 diabetes also interferes with bone health.
+Moreover, the sedentary lifestyle common in many people with type 2 diabetes also interferes with bone health; and the disease disproportionately affects older individuals.
+As well, researchers suspect that the increased fracture risk in people with type 2 diabetes may be due to the negative impact of the disease on bone structure and quality.

 Strategies to prevent and treat osteoporosis in people with diabetes are the same as for those without diabetes.